-Applications for the 2018 Michael Brill Grant in Urban Communications and Design Behavior are Closed
+Applications for the 2019 Michael Brill Grant in Urban Communications and Design Behavior will open soon

 The goal of this grant program is to encourage innovative research projects that provide a bridge between the fields of communication and environmental design.
 This grant supports new research or research in progress.